SumitSahu44/learn_github/README.md

 - git status
 Displays the status of your working directory and staging area, showing changes that are staged, unstaged, or untracked.

+- git log
+Shows a history of commits made to the repository, including commit hashes, authors, and messages.